relsqui/semgrep_findings_to_csv_html_pdf_all_repos_filter_tag/README.md

 Optionally, you can modify the script to change the default behavior, such as filtering findings based on severity by setting `FILTER_IMPORTANT_FINDINGS` to `True` or `False`.

 ## Usage
+[Add a tag](https://semgrep.dev/docs/semgrep-appsec-platform/tags) to the projects you want to generate reports for, if they don't already have a tag in common.
+One quick way to do this is to select them in the [Projects view](https://semgrep.dev/orgs/-/projects) and click Edit.

 Run the script from the command line, specifying the tag of the projects you want to generate reports for:

 `python semgrep_findings_to_csv_html_pdf_all_repos_filter_tag.py --tag <your_project_tag>`